 How to

-manage pools with higher nitrate levels?
-Nitrates can
+manage pools with high nitrate levels? |

 promote the problem growth of algae in swimming